danielabar/meblog/src/markdown/rails-slack-app-part1-oauth.md

 The config.ru file serves as the Rack configuration file, defining how the application should be run with the Rack protocol.
 See this post <a class="markdown-link" href="https://www.writesoftwarewell.com/definitive-guide-to-rack/">The Definitive Guide to Rack for Rails Developers</a> to learn more about Rack.
 </aside>

-Configure the `slack-ruby-bot-server` by defining the OAuth [scopes](https://api.slack.com/scopes) the Slack app will require.
+Configure `slack-ruby-bot-server` by defining the OAuth [scopes](https://api.slack.com/scopes) the Slack app will require.
 Scopes give the app permission to perform actions, such as posting messages in a workspace.
 Here are the specific scopes Retro Pulse requires:

 ```ruby
 # config/initializers/slack_ruby_bot_server.rb